TNSaturday/flight-booking-frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Cases
 This project is written entirely in English.
 Therefore, to search for flights use Engish names of the cities.
-All eligible flights, respective departure, arrival cities and respective dates are accessible in flights panel.
-This panel has only desktop version.

 ### Login
 Authorization is done via email.
 Admin page has only desktop version.